Wagering on horse racing has been around for well over a century and remains the oldest of all betting venues.

-With the top Horse Races approaching this year, brand-new beginners and casual horse racing bettors alike could likely use a refresher on just what kind of horse racing bets you can make on the most prestigious thoroughbred racing event in the United States.
-Thanks to the expert knowledge that you’re about to get, you’re going to know all about the types of horse racing bets you can make, not only on the Kentucky Derby, but on every thoroughbred race this year.
+Being a brand-new beginners and casual horse racing bettors alike, we all could use a refresher on just what kind of horse racing bets you can make on the most prestigious thoroughbred racing event in the United States.

 Here’s A Closer Look At The Horse Racing Bets Explained